jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 };
 ```

-You can of course do so manually, as probably some of you have done in the past:
+You can of course do so manually, as you might have done in the past:

 ```js
 config.options = config.options || {};